ronrochwerg/LGP/README.md

 # LGP (Linear Genetic Programming)

 This repository contains an implementation of Linear Genetic Programming (LGP)[[1]](#1).
-The key components include a set of parameters that control the behavior of the genetic programming algorithm and a class that represents individual genetic programs.
+The key components include a set of parameters that control the behaviour of the genetic programming algorithm and a class that represents individual genetic programs.
 This README provides an overview of the primary variables in the `parameters.py` file and the main functions in the `LGP.py` file.

 ## Table of Contents